iltuoconsulenteit/DocCropper/README.md

 The frontend allows the user to:
  - Upload images with the file picker.
 On mobile devices the file picker is shown by default but you can switch to the camera mode and choose which camera to use.
 Desktop users may also drag and drop files
- - Import PDF documents which are converted to images for editing
+- Import PDF documents which are converted to images and added to the gallery without immediate cropping
 - Add more images later without losing previously processed ones
 - Manually adjust the four corners of each image
 - Double click/tap an image to auto-detect its edges